CaitlinCollins/Server-Side-APIs/README.md

 ## Description

-The purpose of this project was to create a weather dashboard that allows the user search for a city and see the current weather conditions as well as the five day forecast.
+The purpose of this project was to create a weather dashboard that allows the user to search for a city and see the current weather conditions, as well as the five day forecast.
 ## Tools

 - OpenWeather APIs